HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## Everybody!
 Giving everyone permission to execute a file with a fixed name, using `chmod` but without using any commas.

+## James Bond
+Set all permissions on a file with a fixed name to certain values, again using `chmod` but not commas.

+## John Doe
+Same as previous task, except permission which must be set are given in `chmod` symbolic form rather than written in English.